hmrc/customs-financials-frontend/README.md

 | `home-page-links-enabled` | Control the display of 'Account authorities' and 'Find accounts you have authority to use' links.
 Must be false for all the env |
 | `authorities-notification-panel-enabled` | Enable display of notifications panel |
 | `eu-eori-enabled` | Enable the EU EORI feature |

-fixed-system-time - flag to enable the fixed datetime for DateTimeService.
-It is used to enable the stub data for current and requested statements.
-It is only enabled in Development env xi-eori-enabaled - to enable the XI EORI related api calls cash-account-v2-enabled - to enable the new cash account design home-page-links-enabled - to control the display of 'Account authorities' and 'Find accounts you have authority to use' links.
-Must be false for all the env authorities-notification-panel-enabled - Enable display of notifications panel eu-eori-enabled - to enable the EU EORI feature

 Different features can be enabled / disabled per-environment via the `app-config-<env>` project by setting `features.some-feature: true`